 - 1. Initial Review and Action.
-Before the Lundquist Institute disburses any funds for a research project, the Committee will: - Solicit and review Investigator SFI disclosures and any other information deemed relevant (e.g., research proposal summary, IRB application, etc.).
-In connection with this review, the Committee may require the Investigator to provide additional information as deemed necessary to clarify issues; - b.
-Using federal standards and best judgment, make an initial determination whether an Investigator's SFI is related to research and, if it is, invite the Investigator to propose a management plan for review by the Committee and refer the issue to the Committee for review and action, along with a recommended course of action, and any management plan that the Investigator may have developed.

-- 2. Review by the Committee.
+Before LA BioMed disburses any funds for a research project, the CEO will: - a.
+Solicit and review Investigator SFI disclosures and any other information deemed relevant (e.g., research proposal summary, IRB application, etc.).
+In connection with this review, the CEO may require the Investigator to provide additional information as deemed necessary to clarify issues; - b.
+Using federal standards and best judgment, make an initial determination whether an Investigator's SFI is related to research and, if it is, invite the Investigator to propose a management plan for review by the Committee and refer the issue to the Committee for review and action, along with a recommended course of action, and any management plan that the Investigator may have developed. - 2.
+Review by the Committee.
 The Committee will review the federal standards, the particular circumstances related to any individual research and the CEO's recommendation, along with any proposed management plan and determine whether the Investigator's SFI is related to research and, if it is, whether the SFI is an FCOI.
 Investigators may be required to provide additional information. - 3.
 Decision by the Committee.
-If the Committee determines that an FCOI exists, the Committee shall recommend a management plan.
+If the Committee determines that an FCOI exists, it will submit a report of its determination and recommended management plan to the CEO.
+The CEO may return the report to the Committee for clarification or supplementation, and can accept, reject or modify the Committee's determination and recommendation.
+The CEO will make a final determination, in writing, and specify the conditions or restrictions, if any, to be imposed to manage the FCOI.

-The Committee, will provide copies of the final decision to the Investigator, Chair of the Investigator's department and, if applicable, the Division Chief of the Investigator's division, the responsible Institutional Review Board (if human subjects research is involved), and the Office of Research Administration.
-If human research is involved, the IRB must review and approve the management plan.
-It should be noted that the IRB has the final authority on the management plan and can implement additional strategies if they deem necessary.
+The CEO or the Committee, will provide copies of the final decision to the Investigator, Chair of the Investigator's department and, if applicable, the Division Chief of the Investigator's division, the responsible Institutional Review Board (if human subjects research is involved), and the Office of Research Administration.